ulrik59/travelogue/README.md

 **Note:** Be careful with setting strategy `callbackURL`'s.
 If you are testing using `localhost:{port}`, make sure this matches the callbackURL exactly AND the designated callback URL in your third-party application settings.

+#### Known Broken/Unsupported Strategies

+None so far.
+Will be listed here if they occur.

 ### Route Handling